top of page

 All pupils study English, Maths, Science, core PE and Personal Development.
 These subjects take up 14 out of a pupil’s 25 lessons each week.
 Option subjects take up the remaining 11 lessons.
 They take 6 foundation courses in Year 9 (including a language and RE) and then refine this down to 3 options (4 if no language taken) in Year 10.

-Fine Art is a vibrant and dynamic subject that offers pupils the freedom to learn in ways that inspire and bring out the best of their skills and knowledge.
+Fine Art is a vibrant and dynamic subject that offers pupils the freedom to learn in ways that inspire and bring out the best in of their skills and knowledge.

 Computer Science has real relevance in our modern world.
 The course will give an in-depth understanding of how computer technology works and what goes on “behind the scenes”.